laro/Cilia/README.md

             - Concept `Real` (real numbers as `Float16`/`32`/`64`/`128` or `BigFloat`):
               ```
                func sqrt(Real x) -> Real {
-                   // … a series development …
+                   // ... a series development ...
+                  // (with number of iterations determined from the size of the mantissa)
               }
               ```
         - Like abbreviated function templates in C++ 20, only without `auto`.